-Howard M. Holtzmann Professor of International Law
+Howard M. Holtzmann Professor Emeritus of Law

 Lea Brilmayer is the Howard M. Holtzmann Professor of International Law at Yale Law School.
 In addition to teaching Contracts to first-year students, she also teaches Conflict of Laws and International Courts and Tribunals, as well as seminars on the laws of war and on African current affairs.FULL BIOGRAPHY

 LL.M., Columbia Law School, 1978